-- Home to over 600 FinTech companies and over 3,700 start-ups, Hong Kong is one of the top cities globally for start-ups to rapidly scale-up.
+- Home to over 3,700 start-ups, Hong Kong is one of the top cities globally for start-ups to rapidly scale-up.
 It is home to over 10 unicorn companies (start-ups valued over US\$1bn).
-Examples of Hong Kong's FinTech unicorns include ZA International, which was granted a HK virtual bank license in March 2019 via its subsidiary ZA Bank Limited, WeLab, an online financial company, AirWallex, a cross-border payment service provider and more. - Hong Kong has one of the highest consumer FinTech adoption rates (67%) in the world, ranking above markets including France, USA and Japan.
+Examples of Hong Kong's FinTech unicorns include ZA International, which was granted a HK virtual bank license in March 2019 via its subsidiary ZA Bank Limited, WeLab, an online financial company, Airwallex, a cross-border payment service provider and more. - Hong Kong has one of the highest consumer FinTech adoption rates (67%) in the world, ranking above markets including France, USA and Japan.
 It also has a high B2B adoption rate of FinTech with 66% of FinTech companies focusing on the B2B market.
 The city also serves as a platform for mainland China, the world's top consumer market for FinTech, with 51% of companies operating or plan to expand in the Greater Bay Area.
 According to HSBC, 37% of their international survey respondents sees Hong Kong as the preferred entry point into the GBA. - 2021 Annual Startup Survey conducted by InvestHK showed that Hong Kong's start-up scene remained vibrant, with the number of start-ups increasing by 68.5 per cent from 2017 to 3,755.
-This spans across different business sectors, such as financial technology. - In 2021, Hong Kong ranked in the top ten of the world's top technology innovation hubs outside Silicon Valley over the next four year.
-In 2022, the city ranks third after New York and London in the latest Global Financial Centres Index, which was produced by the China Development Institute and the London think tank Z/Yen Partners. - The Hong Kong Stock Exchange has been the world's top IPO market seven of the last 12 years and an increasingly popular choice for Asia's FinTech companies thanks in part to highly attractive listing rules designed for tech companies.
-In 2021, Hong Kong Exchanges and Clearing Limited hosted 98 new listings during the year, in which a total of HK\$329 billion was raised.
-Looking into 2022, HKEX remains focused on successfully leveraging its strategic China-anchored advantage to capture further growth opportunities in the region and beyond. - In March 2022, HKEX welcomed the first Special Purpose Acquisition Company (SPAC) listing in Hong Kong.
+This spans across different business sectors, such as financial technology. - According the results of a joint survey by Invest Hong Kong and the Census and Statistics Department (C&SD), the number of business operations in Hong Kong with parent companies located outside Hong Kong was 8,978 in 2022.
+In terms of source country/territory, Mainland China ranked the first with 2,114 companies, followed by Japan (1,388), the United States (1,258), the United Kingdom (655) and Singapore (463).
+By sector, import/export trade, wholesale and retail topped the list (4,170), followed by financing and banking (1,683), and professional, business and education services (1,308). - In 2021, Hong Kong ranked in the top ten of the world's top technology innovation hubs outside Silicon Valley over the next four year.
+In 2022, the city ranks fourth in the latest Global Financial Centres Index, which was produced by the China Development Institute and the London think tank Z/Yen Partners. - The Hong Kong Stock Exchange has been the world's top IPO market seven of the last 12 years and an increasingly popular choice for Asia's FinTech companies thanks in part to highly attractive listing rules designed for tech companies.
+In 2021, Hong Kong Exchanges and Clearing Limited hosted 98 new listings during the year, in which a total of HK\$331.4 billion was raised.
+In 2022, HKEX remains focused on successfully leveraging its strategic China-anchored advantage to capture further growth opportunities in the region and beyond. - In March 2022, HKEX welcomed the first Special Purpose Acquisition Company (SPAC) listing in Hong Kong.
 Unique to Hong Kong, the SPAC listing framework welcomes SPAC listing applications from experienced and reputable SPAC Promoters seeking good quality De-SPAC Targets, providing another attractive route to listing in Hong Kong whilst ensuring appropriate investor safeguards.
-As of March 17, HKEX had received ten SPAC listing applications, reflecting strong market interest and demand for this new listing route.
+As of June 30, HKEX had received 11 SPAC listing applications, reflecting strong market interest and demand for this new listing route.